octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.0.19 - 2023-08-17 =
+* Corrected issue with field mapping filter returning false instead of property data if no field mapping setup

 = 2.0.18 - 2023-08-17 =
 * Added ability to map price qualifiers in exports.
 BLM exports only for now